 The Camry hybrid joins a growing Toyota and Lexus niche hybrid lineup in the U.S., which currently includes the Toyota Prius and the Lexus RX 400h luxury hybrid sports utility vehicle (SUV).
 Next month, the Toyota Highlander Hybrid mid-size SUV will go on sale and the 2007 Lexus GS 450h hybrid luxury sedan is targeted for sale in the spring of 2006.

 Don’t get me wrong; I’m not begetting Toyota for taking the incentive money from Kentucky, all corporations do.
-I applaud Toyota for building their Camry hybrid in the United States.
+I applaud Toyota for building its Camry hybrid in the United States.
 I’m just tired of the niche market-spin of it.
-We are being inundated with this hybrid story, but no one is picking up the cost to the end consumer, and part of the reason the cost is so high is because it is a niche market.
+We are being inundated with this hybrid story, but no one is picking up the cost to the end consumer, and part of the reason the cost is so high is that it is a niche market.